-More than a year into the pandemic, we’re now at a point where we can gradually dip our toes back to in-person events.
-People are now holding events in the outdoors to enjoy a socially distant dining experience with their friends and families.
+More than a year into the pandemic, we’re now at a point where we can gradually dip our toes back into in-person events.
+People are now holding events outdoors to enjoy a socially distant dining experience with their friends and families.
 Even couples today are having outdoor wedding-reception venues to experience a memorable setting for the wedding and reception.

 Meanwhile, those who want to experience a combination of virtual and on-site events turn to hybrid events.
 This form of event offers a smarter format to boost attendance and engagement while the pandemic is still going on.
 If you’re planning to hold an event the hybrid way, here’s what you should know when choosing a hybrid event venue.

 What is a hybrid event?

 A hybrid event is a not-so-new concept in event planning.
 It refers to any social gathering that incorporates virtual and in-person elements.
 With the pandemic affecting the event industry, we’re expecting hybrid events will be the new format for holding small and large gatherings.

 Most people tend to overcomplicate the idea of hybrid events.
 In fact, hybrid events are more common than we might think.
 For example, football games are held live with thousands of attendees in the venue while being broadcast to millions of viewers globally.

 Basically, a hybrid event involves people physically present in the venue while others are watching the event in real time through a streaming platform.
 It offers a more flexible option to those who want to be at the venue and those who want to participate virtually.